wp-staging/wp-staging/readme.txt

 = 2.4.9 =
 * Fix: Better warning notices before updating a staging site
+* Fix: Stop delete process if staging site has been deleted manually before
+* Fix: Log file folder does not have correct permission 0755

 = 2.4.8 =
 * Fix: Prevent throwing error when table prefix of table usermeta can not be changed